JustArchiNET/ASF-ui/README.md

 ```
 git clone ...
-cd ASF-ui
 npm i
 ```

-After cloning you can modify the source-code to your liking.
+You can now modify the source-code to your liking.
 When done with that you can build your custom version with

 ```
-npm run-script build
+npm run build
 ```

 To make ASFs Kestrel serve your frontend you have to start ASF with the [command-line argument](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Command-line-arguments) `--path`, which is explained in detail in [ASFs wiki](https://github.com/JustArchiNET/ArchiSteamFarm/wiki).
-Create a folder named `wwww` in the location your argument is pointing to and copy the folder `dist` (where the compiled version of your ASF-ui was put to) into it.
-Don't forget to copy your config-directory to that folder as well, as ASF will search for config files there instead of its own installtion directory.
+Just copy the contents of the folder `dist` that was created by npm to the appropriate location described on ASFs wiki and you are good to go